-Discover how to clean a bedroom fast with this (fail-proof) step-by-step guide that’s guaranteed to work like a charm no matter how messy your room is.
+Discover how to clean your bedroom fast with this (fail-proof) step-by-step guide that’s guaranteed to work like a charm no matter how messy your room is or how paralyzed you are.

 Whatever the cause, a dirty bedroom is a buzzkill for anyone!
 Skip doing a total closet detox or major decluttering project – save that for another day.
 Instead, let’s focus on turning your room into the sweet dream haven you deserve – in about 30 minutes or so.